Early Childhood Education, Master of Education (M.ED)

 Our program foundation is based on principles of developmentally appropriate practice and universal design for learning.
 Our coursework is aligned with Washington State Core Competencies for Early Care and Education Professionals, the ECE Endorsement Competencies for the State of Washington Educator Standards Board, and the National Association for the Education of Young Children Standards for Early Childhood Preparation Programs.

 This emphasis area does not lead to an initial, residency teaching certificate.
 However, candidates who hold a valid Washington State teaching certificate, complete program requirements, and and complete the NES assessment are then eligible for recommendation for the endorsement.

 - Have earned a baccalaureate degree (either a BA or BS) from an accredited institution of higher education.

-- Have earned a grade point average ≥3.0 on a 4-point scale during the final 90 quarter credits (or 60 semester credits) of the baccalaureate degree.
+- Have earned a grade point average ≥3.0 on a 4-point scale during the final 90 quarter credits (or 60 semester credits) of enrolled courses.

 Note: candidates may or may not be certified teachers.